drupal-webpack/webpack/README.md

 Add `webpack: true` to your library definition in `module_name.libraries.yml`.

-For local development, start the dev server with `drush webpack:serve` and reload the page.
+For local development, start the dev server with `drush webpack:serve --port 1234` and reload the page.
 The module will detect it and inject the development version (with live reload).
+It is important to either run it outside of docker containers or set up port forwarding.

 On the server, add `drush webpack:build` to your after-deploy steps.
 The bundles will be written to `public://webpack` and included automatically.